Goliath Heron

 Key Features

-- Massive, heavy dagger-like bill
+- Massive, heavy bill measuring up to 10 inches long

 When You’ll See Them